-The Howard E. Ivester Early College is an innovative, dual enrollment campus for academically ready high school students to earn a high school diploma while also earning college credits.
-Students may take college-level academic classes such as American Lit; Biology; Chemistry, Economics; English 1101 and English 1102; Math 1111 and Math 1113; Spanish; Sociology; Speech 1101; Political Science 1101 (Gov); Psychology 1101; World and US History; students may also earn technical college certificates in Animation and Game Design; Design and Media Production; Firefighter; Health Information Technology; Medical Assisting and Nurse Aide (CNA).
+The Howard E. Ivester Early College is an innovative, Dual Enrollment campus for academically ready high school students to earn a high school diploma while also earning college credits.
+Students may take college-level academic classes such as American Lit; Biology; Chemistry, Economics; English 1101 and English 1102; Math 1111 and Math 1113; Spanish; Sociology; Speech 1101; Political Science 1101 (Gov); Psychology 1101; World and US History; students may also earn technical college certificates in Design and Media Production; Firefighter; Health Information Technology; Medical Assisting and Nurse Aide (CNA).
 The Hall County School District partners with Brenau University (BU), Lanier Technical College (LTC) and the University of North Georgia (UNG) to provide unique access to Georgia’s Dual Enrollment program on our Howard E. Ivester Early College Dual Enrollment campus.
 Students completing any core academic curriculum course will receive full credit for that course when transferring to another University System of Georgia Institution (See Articulation Document).
 The credit also becomes part of the student’s high school transcript: 5.0 scale for core academic classes and 4.5 honors scale for certificate and non-core classes.
 Unique to this campus:

 Students w/ Like Peers in classes,